 Tatsuo Miyajima is known for his immersive, technology-driven sculptures and installations.
 This will be his first major solo exhibition in Australia, encompassing key sculptures and installations from the beginnings of his career to the present, as well as video and performance works which have expanded his object-based practice over time.
 The exhibition will be curated by MCA Chief Curator Rachel Kent, who worked closely with Miyajima on her international exhibition Marking Time, which inaugurated the newly re-developed MCA’s opening season in 2012.

-Miyajima has held solo exhibitions in Japan, the United States and Europe over the past two decades, including San Francisco MoMA (1997), the Hayward Gallery, London (1997), MACRO Rome (2004), MITO Museum Japan (2008) and the Ullens Centre, Beijing (2011).
-He represented Japan at the Venice Biennale in 1995 with the vast installation Mega-Death – which will form a highlight of his Sydney survey – a room-scale installation of brilliant, blinking blue LEDs, each representative of human life or energy.
+Miyajima has held solo exhibitions in Japan, the United States and Europe over the past two decades, including San Francisco Museum of Modern Art (1997), the Hayward Gallery, London (1997), Museo d’Arte Contemporanea di Roma (2004), Art Tower Mito, Japan (2008) and Ullens Center for Contemporary Art, Beijing (2011).
+He represented Japan at the Venice Biennale in 1999 with the vast installation Mega Death – which will form a highlight of his Sydney survey – a room-scale installation of brilliant, blinking blue LEDs, each representative of human life or energy.
 A silent, twinkling memorial to the Holocaust, the lights are programed to switch off at intervals, plunging viewers into complete darkness momentarily, before lighting up and counting once more.

 The Sydney International Art Series brings the world’s most outstanding exhibitions to Australia, exclusively to Sydney, every summer.

 The 2016–17 series showcases two inspired exhibitions – Tatsuo Miyajima: Connect with Everything at the MCA and Nude: art from the Tate collection at the Art Gallery of New South Wales.
 Purchase a Sydney International Art Pass today to see both exhibitions and save 20%.